Chainflow/story_protocol/testnet_feedback_and suggestions.md

 ## Establish Clear and Consistent Communication

-This point goes hand-in-hand with the transparency recommendation In the early days, we encouraged teams to use a single announcements channel.
+This point goes hand-in-hand with the transparency recommendation In the early days, we [encouraged teams to use a single announcements channel](https://chainflow.io/one-simple-way-to-improve-validator-communication/).
 Fortunately this has become common practice today.

-Choose a single way to communicate messages you want to be sure validators see.
+Choose a single way to communicate messages you want to be sure validators see critical updates.
 Don't switch between a Discord announcements channel and an @all role in a separate Discord channel for announcements.

-<br/>Like most people in crypto, validators are in more chat channels than they can realistically follow 24x7 and respond to immediately.
+Like most people in crypto, validators are in more chat channels than they can realistically follow 24x7 and respond to immediately.
 However, validators do have processes in place that allow them to monitor and respond quicly to a smaller number of channels.

-<br/>Use a consistent messaging format when possible, e.g. for upgrade announcements include the code link, tag/hash, target upgrade time, any instructions that may be new or different from past upgrades, as well as the window validators are expected to respond within.
+Use a consistent messaging format when possible, e.g. for upgrade announcements include the code link, tag/hash, target upgrade time, any instructions that may be new or different from past upgrades, as well as the window validators are expected to respond within.

-<br/>More generally, keep the level of communication consistent when at all possible.
+More generally, keep the level of communication consistent when at all possible.
 It becomes difficult when validators have a hard time understanding -

-<br/>1 - How to contact a core team member and who to contact
+1 - How to contact a core team member and who to contact

-<br/>What's the communication flow from the validator to core team look like?
+What's the communication flow from the validator to core team look like?
 Are core team members open to receiving DMs?
 Should validators tag them?
 Should a moderator be contacted, who can then route the request to the right team member?

-<br/>2 - What the expected response time from the core team member is
+2 - What the expected response time from the core team member is

-<br/>If core team members can't be expected to be available consistently, that's fine.
+If core team members can't be expected to be available consistently, that's fine.
 Knowing this makes it clearer to validators that we should be getting and giving help among ourselves, rather waiting for a response from a core team member.

-<br/>Suggestion - We suggest the core team answer the above questions and post them in a comprehensive blog post announcing the next phase of testnet launch (preferred) or in a Discord #validator-annoucements post.
+**Suggestion - We suggest the core team answer the above questions and post them in a comprehensive blog post announcing the next phase of testnet launch (preferred) or in a Discord #validator-annoucements post.**

-<br/>**Conclusion
+## Conclusion

-<br/>**There a lot that goes into planning and executing a successful testnet program.
+There's a lot that goes into planning and executing a successful testnet program.
 The level of effort is often underestimated.
-(Offer Ekene as a moderator...)
 Planning at the beginning goes a long way toward setting a foundation, keeping all parties synchronized and ultimately achieving the testnet program's goals.

-<br/>Suggestion - The Story Protocol testnet program is in flight.
-We suggest that team think through and execute on the suggestions listed above, prior to initiating the next phase of the testnet.
+**Suggestion - The Story Protocol testnet program is in flight.
+We suggest that team think through and execute on the suggestions listed above, prior to initiating the next phase of the testnet.**